 The tours use GPS to offer turn-by-turn directions and audio narration with stories and music.
 This will leave you with a deeper understanding and connection to Hawaii.

 Expect scenic views, volcanic structures and the sweet taste of freedom.
-The backside of Hana has some graded dirt roads and rusty guardrails so the drive requires extra caution.
+The backside of Hana has some one lane graded dirt roads and rusty guardrails so the drive requires extra caution.

 The back road to Hana conditions are as followed.
 Some parts of the road are unpaved and it can get narrow.
 Other parts get windy and are on a side of a cliff.
 And some of those narrow and windy parts of the road are without a guard rail.